SamaritanOC/multi-claw/README.md

 Built with OpenClaw administrators in mind, MultiClaw lets you run multiple, fully functional, OpenClaw Mission Control dashboards on a remote Windows or Linux computer.
 Each window is independent, with its own login, its own session, arranged however you want on your desktop

+## Who is this for?
+OpenClaw administrators who run  multiple installations and need an easier way to access thier Mission Control panels from one, remote device.

 ## Download

 | OS | Download |